brandur/sorg/content/drafts/languages.md

 ## Consensus on interpreted languages (#interpreted-languages)

+So that brings us interpreted languages, which are still huge, and show no signs of shrinking.
+I'm going to generalize by putting a lot of languages like PHP, Python, Ruby, Perl, and JavaScript into one bucket, but many of them tend to share many of the same properties like dynamic typing, poor enforcement of modularity, poor parallelism, and few checks beyond the ones that you implement yourself.

+When it comes to whether interpreted languages are desirable, there's still no wide consensus.
+Lots of people still like them, while many others feel that they're too fundamentally unsafe (myself included).
+That leaves many of them as plausible options for industry newcomers.

+My theory is that the biggest reason for the contention is that interpreted languages really are better for tiny projects.
+I'm reasonably proficient with both Ruby and Go, but I can write a small program in Ruby about 10x faster than Go because there's less boilerplate and syntax.
+And as long as you can fit the entire program's context in your head, refactoring is a lot faster too.

+Interpreted languages don't have a problem with productivity or syntax, they have a problem with *scaled engineering*.
+As your LOCs increase, you eventually hit a point where your progress is steeply diminished because you can't be sure of anything anymore.
+Code paths become increasingly poorly understood, and unforeseen side effects become more common as modules are ever more deeply intertwined.
+Working on a large interpreted codebase starts to feel like a game of whack-a-mole: you strike down one bug only to have three more pop up from unintended side effects.

+TODO

+### Axioms (#axioms)

+1. Close to metal.
+No managers.
+2. Large codebase.
+3. Breadth -- need experience with different languages where these problems don't exist.
+4. Honesty in diagnosing root causes.

+### Bad gems (#bad-gems)

+Gem interface problems.

+1. Silly of us.
+2. Silly of them.
+3. Silly of Ruby.

+Of these Ruby's mistake is the most unforgiveable.
+Better guide rails would save a million future mistakes.

 ## Technology ebbs and flows (#ebbs-and-flows)

+Phases:

+1. Lots of ideas near the beginning.
+2. Java/C# (Java '95, C# 2000).
+3. Interpreted language push (Ruby '95, Python '91, Perl
+   '87, JavaScript '95, PHP '95)
+4. Return to reason (Go 2009, Rust 2010, Swift 2014).

+The new generation of languages are very different, but there are some common themes:

+1. Non-dynamic types.
+2. Explicitness.
+3. A compiler.
+4. Runtime speed.
+5. Working concurrency.
+6. OO -- the good parts.
+7. Strongly enforced module boundaries.

 [1] I'm going to disproportionately pick on Ruby throughout this piece -- not because it's that much worse, but because